brains-group/TREK-LM/README.md

 ### LLM Model

-The LLM model can be tested by running `test.py` and passing the path to the LoRA checkpoint via the `--lora_path` argument.
+The LLM model can be tested by running `test.py` and passing the path to the LoRA checkpoint via the `--lora_path` argument, and you can use a different base model by passing the `--base_model_path` argument (defaults to Qwen/Qwen3-0.6B).
+You can also pass the `--userID` argument to test on datapoints based on exclusively one user's data.

 ### KBGAT